AlexeyLunyakov/Data-Structures-Course-Prac-2/README.md

 #### *[Practice №7](https://github.com/AlexeyLunyakov/siaod_pract_mirea/tree/main/siaod_7) Encoding and data compression by lossless methods.*
 Target.
 Obtaining practical skills and knowledge on the implementation of data compression by the considered methods.

+#### *[Practice №8](https://github.com/AlexeyLunyakov/siaod_pract_mirea/tree/main/siaod_8) Algorithmic strategies or methods for developing algorithms.
+Enumeration and methods of its reduction.*
+Target.
+Get skills in applying methods that reduce the number of enumerations in problems that can only be solved by enumeration of all possible solutions.